 The Circuit Solver was created to extract the lumped parameter physics calculations from within the individual systems and centralize the generic calculations.
 Closed loop circuits can be defined easily within the Common Data Model (CDM).
 They are fully dynamic, and can be manipulated and modified at each time step.
 The solver can be used to analyze electrical, fluid, and thermal circuits using native units.
 The solver outputs were validated using the outputs from an existing known third party circuit solver.
 All results matched the validation data, confirming this is a sound approach for the engine.

-Note: For simplicity, this document uses electrical components and terminology when discussing the solver functionality.
+Note: For simplicity, this document uses generic component/element terminology when discussing the solver functionality.
 See Table 1 for analogies and details about the mapping of electrical components.

 The CDM includes many of the same generic definitions traditionally used to define and analyze circuits.
 Paths are ideal conductor branches that may contain elements (i.e., resistors, capacitors, inductors, diodes, etc.).
 Nodes are junctions at the intersection of paths.
 Figure 2 shows these base circuit element definitions.
 Paths are each assigned one source and one target node.
 We use the convention of positive current from source to target when performing calculations.